Sinática Monitor 2.2 Beta for Firebird

 • In my testing the bug only occurs when there are clients attached using charset NONE.
 If you change them to use a proper charset such as ASCII, ISO8859_1 or UTF8 the error message will be gone.
 Any charset different from NONE will do.
 Also make sure Sinática Monitor is not using NONE charset.

-• If you run into this error and it’s not related to charset NONE, please contact me.
+• If you run into this error and it’s not related to charset NONE, please .
 Every additional information will be helpful.

 A new version of Sinática Monitor is available to fix the issue.